CharonSSS/RSS-Origin/README.md

 - ### _RSS-Origin GalaxyTex_

 **_RSS-Origin GalaxyTex_** replaces your skybox with a fairly good Milky Way background in correct orientation.
-4 resolutions are provided (8k, 16k, 32k, 64k).
+4 resolutions are provided (8k, 16k, 32k, 64k) and 2 texture formats are provided (Default is PNG, which stands for high-quality.
+There're also DDS for each resolution, which reduce memory usage but lose some quality).
 Source [https://svs.gsfc.nasa.gov/4851](https://svs.gsfc.nasa.gov/4851).

 - ## Plans, to-dos: